yasiSriLanka/Film-Type-Proposal-09.2023/README.md

 Our company has decided to create its own new movie studio and wants to explore what types of movies are doing best at the box office.

-Our company asked our team to study which types of movies are doing the best and to translate our findings into actionable insights for the new movie studio head.
+The company asked our team to study which types of movies are doing the best and to translate our findings into actionable insights for the new movie studio head.

 ## Business Understanding